Is this topic for you?

 The main symptom is an earache.
 It can be mild, or it can hurt a lot.
 Babies and young children may be fussy.
 They may pull at their ears and cry.
 They may have trouble sleeping.
 They may also have a fever.

 You may see thick, yellow fluid coming from their ears.
 This happens when the infection has caused the eardrum to burst and the fluid flows out.
-This is not serious and usually makes the pain go away.
+This isn't serious and usually makes the pain go away.
 The eardrum usually heals on its own.

-When fluid builds up but does not get infected, children often say that their ears just feel plugged.
+When fluid builds up but doesn't get infected, children often say that their ears just feel plugged.
 They may have trouble hearing, but their hearing usually returns to normal after the fluid is gone.
 It may take weeks for the fluid to drain away.

 How is a middle ear infection diagnosed?